18/10/2021

 Computer-controlled draft wall

 Manual walls are therefore nowadays more often converted to electric pulling systems, whether computer-controlled or not.
 In the case of the AB, this is a computer-controlled wall where various parameters - speed, lifting height, maximum load, automatic movements,... - can be set.
-For this, each "rope" is replaced by an electric motor with usually about 10 kW per motor.
-In the AB, this involves 34 pulls each capable of lifting 500 kg, but this varies from project to project and must always be custom designed.
+For this purpose, each "rope" is replaced by an electric motor with usually about 10 kW per motor.
+In the AB, this involves 34 pulls that can lift 500 kg each, but this varies from project to project and must always be custom designed.

 We are responsible for the study of the installation: proposing the implantation of the motors, determining the type of machine, determining the type of control system in accordance with the standards in force, defining minimum quality requirements, close consultation with the stability engineer (in this case Fraeye Stability) to find a feasible solution, and follow-up of the execution.